pratiktri/server_init_harden/README.md

 >
 > **Restoration** - Delete user and its home directory; Disable UFW: If back up of /etc/fail2ban/jail.local file found, then that is restored; else back up of /etc/fail2ban/jail.conf is restored.
 Also, back up of /etc/fail2ban/jail.d/defaults-debian.conf file restored if available.
 Restore the /etc/ssh/sshd_config file from backup file created before the operation.
 >
 > **Impact of Restoration Failure** - Fatal.
 DO NOT logout of the session.
 If you do then, you may not be able to log back in.
 Check the log file to see what went wrong.
 Issue the following command and see what is the out put.
 >
 > ```console
 > root@host:~# service sshd restart
 > ```
+>
 > Search the error message on internet for solution.
 >
 > **After Error** - Script will be terminated.

 ### 12. Display Summary

 All the generated username, passwords, SSH Key location & SSH Keys themselves are displayed on the screen.

-This might not be desired (nosy neighbours) however.
+This might not be desired (nosy neighbours).
 To NOT show the details on screen and find them from the log file use `-hide` option.

 NOTE - while we login through SSH Keys, you will still be asked for your password (after logging in) while installing softwares and for other administrative operations.
 So, you NEED ALL of the information displayed on the screen.

-The logfile is located in /tmp/ directory - hence will be removed when server reboots.
+The logfile is located in /tmp/ - hence will be removed when server reboots.
 All the details shown on the screen and a lot more can be found in the log.
-Exact logfile location will be shown on the screen as well.
+Exact logfile location will be shown on the screen.

 ## FAQ